 - You may also be able to claim a personal exemption for your spouse if filing separately.
 But only if he or she has no gross income, is not filing a joint return, and was not the dependent of another.

-- The dependency exemption for tax year 2017 is $4,050 for each dependent claimed.
+- The dependency exemption for tax year 2017 is $4,050 for each dependent you claim.

 - The dollar amount of the dependency exemptions claimed on your tax return is reduced if your adjusted gross income (AGI) exceeds certain levels.
 These levels are $259,400 for single taxpayers, $311,300 for those filing jointly, and $285,350 for head of household.
 The dollar amount of your exemptions is reduced by 2% for each $2,500 (or part thereof) that your AGI exceeds these thresholds.